 Map-Only Advocates

 Some advocates carry or promote your product but aren’t active in digital messaging — for example, a retail location that stocks your product but won’t respond to in-app conversations.
-Map-only advocates still appear on the map so prospects can find them, but instead of a messaging form, their profile shows a customizable contact call-to-action (CTA).
+Map-only advocates still appear on the map so prospects can find them, but instead of a messaging form, their profile shows a customizable alternate contact section.

 When to Use This